upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 err = drv.Ping()
 ```

-You can expect to do the same with an SQL adapter, just change the casting:
+You can do the same when working with an SQL adapter by changing the casting:

 ```go
 drv = sess.Driver().(*sql.DB)